Home Wellbeing of Women Logo

 The HPV vaccine helps to protect against cancers caused by HPV and is given as one injection.

-Boys and girls are offered the vaccine between 12 and 13 years old
+Boys and girls are offered the vaccine between 12 and 13 years old.

-The vaccine does not protect against all subtypes of HPV, so you should still attend your screening even if you’ve had a vaccination.
+The vaccine does not protect against all subtypes of HPV, so you should still attend your screening, even if you’ve had a vaccination.

 What if I feel anxious about my cervical screening?

 Talking to friends and family who have undergone screening can help alleviate anxiety.
 Sharing positive experiences can be reassuring.
 Consider practicing relaxation techniques or speaking with your clinician about your concerns.
+Discussing how to make the screening more comfortable with your doctor or nurse may help.

 How common is HPV and can it be treated?